COMP1100-PAL/comp1100-pal.github.io/_posts/2017-04-17-Tree-Huggers.md

 ![hi](https://www.nczonline.net/images/wp-content/uploads/2009/06/500px-Binary_search_tree.svg_-300x250.png)

 Trees are a data type used in computer science as an organisational structure (and they're something you'll be seeing a lot of in your 2nd assignment!).
+However, trees in computer science grow downwards!

 In Haskell, this is defined as follows: